The CKN inequality for spinors: symmetry and symmetry breaking: Spinor spherical harmonics decomposition

 (The factor $\sqrt{4\,\pi}$ is due to the fact that we consider the surface measure on $\Sp$ normalized to be a probability measure.) \begin{lemma} Let $k\in\Z\setminus\{-1\}$.
 The functions $\big(\chi_k^{-k-1/2},\ldots,\chi_k^{k+1/2}\big)$ when $k\geq 0$ and the functions $\big(\chi_k^{k+3/2},\ldots,\chi_k^{-k-3/2}\big)$ when $k\leq -2$ form an orthonormal basis of $\mathcal H_k$.
 Moreover, we have \hbox{$J_3\,\chi_k^m = m\,\chi_k^m$} for every $m$. \end{lemma} \begin{proof} Using~\eqref{eq:choicebasis} one easily verifies that $\sigma\cdot L\,\chi_k^m = k\,\chi_k^m$.
 Thus, these functions belong to~$\mathcal H_k$.
 Moreover, again because of~\eqref{eq:choicebasis}, we have $J_3 \chi_k^m = m\,\chi_k^m$.
 By self-adjointness of $J_3$ we deduce that the $\chi_k^m$ are orthogonal.
 Since $\dim\mathcal H_k = 2\,|k+1|$ by Corollary~\ref{decompalt}, these functions form a basis of $\mathcal H_k$.
 Finally, the normalization of $\chi_k^m$ follows immediately from that of the $Y_k^{m\pm 1/2}$. \end{proof}

-{\bf Acknowledgment:} Partial support through \emph{Conviviality} project (ANR-23-CE40-0003) of the French National Research Agency (J.D.), US National Science Foundation grant DMS-1954995 (R.L.F.) and DMS-2154340 (M.L.), the German Research Foundation grants EXC-2111-390814868 and TRR 352-Project-ID 470903074 (R.L.F.). \\ { \copyright\,2025\ by the authors.
+{\bf Acknowledgment:} Partial support through \emph{Conviviality} project (ANR-23-CE40-0003) of the French National Research Agency (J.D.), US National Science Foundation grant DMS-1954995 (R.L.F.) and DMS-2154340 (M.L.), the German Research Foundation grants EXC-2111-390814868 and TRR 352-Project-ID 470903074 (R.L.F.).
+The authors thank the referees for their comments and questions.\\ { \copyright\,2026\ by the authors.
 This paper may be reproduced, in its entirety, for non-commercial purposes. \href{https://creativecommons.org/licenses/by/4.0/legalcode}{CC-BY 4.0}}